Bartelds/vowels/README.md

 # Compute acoustic distances between vowels

+Q: A lot of work over the past decade shows that features derived from acoustic embeddings are a better source for most sound-analysis tasks than frame-wise spectral analyses.
+But we don't yet know how to create low-dimensional versions that express exactly the information relevant to (e.g.) vowel quality.

 This repository compares a formant-based approach to a neural embedding-based approach for computing vowel distances on the [Hillenbrand et al. (1995)](https://pubs.aip.org/asa/jasa/article/97/5/3099/847219/Acoustic-characteristics-of-American-English) dataset.

 ## Repository Structure